Feds: Man accused in apparent assassination attempt wrote note indicating he intended to kill Trump - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

+The new allegations were included in a detention memo filed ahead of a hearing Monday at which the Justice Department was expected argue that 58-year-old Ryan Wesley Routh should remain locked up as the case moves forward.
+The details are meant to buttress prosecutors’ assertions that Routh had set out to kill Trump before the plot was thwarted by a Secret Service agent who spotted a rifle poking out of shrubbery on the West Palm Beach golf course where Trump was playing.

-The note, addressed “Dear World,” was placed in a box that was dropped at the home of an unidentified person who contacted law enforcement officials after last Sunday’s arrest of Ryan Wesley Routh.
+The note, addressed “Dear World,” was placed in a box that was dropped at the home of an unidentified person who contacted law enforcement officials after last Sunday’s arrest.
+It appears to have been based on the premise that the assassination attempt would be ultimately unsuccessful.

 The box, which also contained ammunition, a metal pipe and other items, was not opened by the person until after Routh was taken into custody.
-The person who received the box and contacted law enforcement was not identified in the Justice Department’s detention memo Monday.
+The person who received the box and contacted law enforcement was not identified in the Justice Department’s detention memo.

 “This was an assassination attempt on Donald Trump but I failed you.
 I tried my best and gave it all the gumption I could muster.
 It is up to you now to finish the job; and I will offer $150,000 to whomever can complete the job,” the note said, according to prosecutors.